tayganr/purviewlab/modules/module16.md

 ## :dart: Objectives

-* Register a storage account within Microsoft Purview to send and receive data.
+* Register a storage account to send and receive data.
 * Share data with a recipient by creating a sent share.
 * Accept a received share and access shared data.